 Dambulla to Sigiriya cheap option: bus

-Going by bus can therefore be quite time-consuming.
-From your accommodation in Dambulla until reaching the Sigiriya ticket counter takes a while.
-In best case a bit more than an hour.
-In worst case (long walking distance to the bus station, just missed a bus) up to 2.5 hours.
-The last bus back to Dambulla is 6pm on weekdays, 5.30 pm on Saturdays and 5pm on Sundays.
-So no sunset viewing possible either.
-But still: It’s dirt cheap!
+The journey by bus can therefore be quite time-consuming.
+It takes a while from your accommodation in Dambulla to the ticket office in Sigiriya.
+In the best case a little more than one hour.
+In the worst case (long way to the bus station, just missed a bus) up to 2.5 hours.
+The last bus back to Dambulla leaves in Sigiriya on weekdays at 6pm, on Saturdays at 5.30pm and on Sundays at 5pm.
+So no sunset viewing is possible either.

 Fast and convenient option: tuk-tuk

-The other and also the preferred route by our guests is the scenic road along the Kandalama Lake.
+The other and also the much-preferred route by our guests is the scenic road along the Kandalama Lake.
 It leads through paddy fields and farmer areas around Dambulla.
 It looks so beautiful just after sunrise in the morning!
 Some guests even declared this route the highlight of their Sigiriya tour.
-It takes longer, about 45 minutes, but it’s well worth the extra 15 minutes.
+It takes longer, about 50 minutes, but it’s well worth the extra 20 minutes drive.
 The usual charge for the scenic road is Rs.
-2000 and you should leave at 6.15am in order to be at Sigiriya before the masses and heat kicks in.
-If you need a good, reliable tuk-tuk driver, have a look here.
+3000 and you should leave at the latest by 7am in Dambulla in order to be at Sigiriya before the masses and heat kick in.